 - Students can finish the program in less time by completing summer courses. - Students must select specialization courses from their program major. - The Internship takes place after year three.
-Students must successfully complete 90 credit hours in order to qualify for the internship. - The capstone course in all specializations is required for graduation. - For electives, students can select 2 out of 4 courses for Finance and Accounting, HRM, and HTM; and 4 out of 5 courses for Marketing and MIS.
+Students must successfully complete 90 credit hours in order to qualify for the internship.
+See specific requirements for the HTM Internship - The capstone course in all specializations is required for graduation. - For electives, students can select 2 out of 4 courses for Finance and Accounting, HRM, and HTM; and 4 out of 5 courses for Marketing and MIS.

-Major in Finance and Accounting • Specialization Course Study Plan
+Major in Finance and Accounting Study Plan

 THIRD YEAR

-•Semester 5•
+•Semester 5• •Semester 5•

 Core Course 11 3

 Core Course 12 3

 Core Course 13 3

 Core Course 14 3

 Core Course 15 3

 Total Credit Hours 15